 Gloria is a social worker. originally from Chile, South America.
 She has been living in New Zealand since 2003 and studied for a Bachelor of Social Work at the University of Canterbury.
 Before starting at Birthright Canterbury Gloria spent almost two years working for Women's Refuge in Wellington.
 She enjoys working at Birthright Canterbury because she has the chance to walk alongside clients, supporting them to improve their lives.
 Gloria is also a Mum to a toddler.
 In her spare time her family enjoys going for walks, spending time with friends and family and travelling to discover new places.

 Elaine is a registered social worker who studied at Ara Institute.
-Elaine has worked at Caring for the Carers for four years and before that worked for two years at Open Home Foundation.
-Although she has only been at Birthright Canterbury for a short while she loves working with the clients and their children.
-Elaine is a mother of 4 grown-up children and a grandmother to 3 1/2 grandchildren.
-Elaine loves to spend time painting, colouring-in, knitting, collecting old china and travelling.
+Elaine worked at Caring for the Carers for four years and before that she worked for two years at Open Home Foundation.
+Elaine loves helping clients and their children to achieve, to grow and become independent people in their own right.
+Elaine is a mother of 4 grown up children and 8 grandchildren.
+Elaine loves to spend time painting, colouring-in and travelling.

 Ashburton Volunteer Family Visitor